Sridevbaag/WordEase-chrome-extension/README.md

-# My Chrome Extension 🚀
+# WordEase Chrome Extension 🚀

 A simple Chrome Extension that [briefly describe what it does].